The Uniform Child Custody and Parental Kidnapping Protections Acts

 Does the UCCJEA Work the Same Everywhere?

 Not necessarily.
 In the United States, there are almost no federal laws that deal with family matters (divorce, custody, child support, etc.).
 For the most part, family law is different in every state.
 Most states have passed versions of the UCCJEA that are basically the same.
-After all, the whole point of the UCCJEA is to make it harder for somebody to advantage of different laws in different states.
+After all, the whole point of the UCCJEA is to make it harder for somebody to take advantage of different laws in different states.
 The "U" in UCCJEA stands for "uniform," which means "the same everywhere."
 Still, it is important to remember that every state is free to pass the UCCJEA exactly as it was written, change it a little, change it a lot, or not pass it at all.
 Most states have passed the UCCJEA with no or few changes.
 A few have made big changes, and a few have not passed it at all.
 If you are having a child custody problem that involves another state besides Iowa, you will need to look at the other state's laws.
 Consult an attorney if you have questions.
 An Iowa attorney may not feel comfortable giving you advice about another state's laws.
 You may need to consult an attorney in Iowa and another attorney in the other state.

 One of the few federal laws that talks about child custody is the Parental Kidnaping Prevention Act or PKPA.
 The PKPA says that every state must respect custody order made by courts in other states.
 It also says that the best place for any case involving custody is the child's home state.
 The PKPA defines "home state" the same way the UCCJEA does.
 Because it is a federal law, it applies everywhere.